Big Dawgs: Remix

 Following the success of the original "Big Dawgs", Hanumankind then teamed up with A$AP Rocky for the remix.
 On the remix, the track is extended by another forty seconds, featuring Rocky's verse, and an extended two verses by Hanumankind.
 The track remix sees Hanumankind blend his Keralan roots with Rocky's signature New York swagger.

 Background

 The track was first previewed at Rolling Loud, Thailand, where Rocky brought out Hanumankind to perform the song together.
 Following the track's performance, Hanumankind would go on Instagram to announce via a post stating that the single will be released soon.

 Reception

 "Big Dawgs (Remix)" was well-received amongst music critics and fans.
-Critic, Marcus Aurelius of LiFTED wrote how "Hanumankind of A$AP Rocky made history with this one" writing how Rocky "goes straight from the jump and gets into his pocket", and how Hanumankind shows to fans worldwide why he's "next level" now.
+Marcus Aurelius of LiFTED wrote how "Hanumankind of A$AP Rocky made history with this one" writing how Rocky "goes straight from the jump and gets into his pocket", and how Hanumankind shows to fans worldwide why he's "next level" now.
 Aurelius also wrote that Rocky "felt so motivated by the banging beat" that he decided to "double-dip and go for seconds" on the song, referring to the fact that he wrote two verses rather than just one.

+Usage in media

+In the popular Battle royale game, Fortnite, "Big Dawgs" had its own emote within the game, with the emote being a part of Fortnite's Icon Series.
+It is available for 500 Vbucks.

+In 2025, it was used in an advertisement for Lenovo Legion, and in the credits of the fifth episode of Goosebumps: The Vanishing. in early 2026, in an advertisement from Papa Johns.